Handmade silver jewelry crafted by Sirilak.

 Traditional jewelry crafting techniques from Thailand

-Sirilak grew up learning the craft of handmade jewelry from the traditional silver- and goldsmiths in Thailand.
+Sirilak grew up learning the craft of handmade silver jewelry from the traditional silver- and goldsmiths in Thailand.
 Those artisans have been doing this kind of artwork for hundreds of years with only the simplest of tools.

 The techniques that she uses for her handmade silver jewelry are still very similar to the traditional ones she was taught.